friendly/HistDataVis/README.md

 * Pages for each chapter include most color figures and their captions.
 The items in the [Learning More section](http://friendly.github.io/HistDataVis/learning_more.html) include links and references.

+* We provide the [R code](https://cran.r-project.org/) for our reconstructions of historical graphs, linked in the figure captions on the individual chapter pages.

 * A [Discussion page](http://friendly.github.io/HistDataVis/discussion.html) will be used to post discussion of topics related to the book.

 * Please report any errors in the book on the [issues page](https://github.com/friendly/HistDataVis/issues).